airdeploy/airdeploy-docs/docs/flagger-sdk/overview.md

 ## Design Principles
 ### Stateful
-`Flagger` has a state, it fetches a configuration(we call it `FlaggerConfiguration`) from a server to work, accumulates the usage data as well as the data provided by the developer.
+`Flagger` is stateful SDK, it relies on `FlaggerConfiguration` to work.
+This config is essential for `Flagger`, so `Flagger` needs to be initialized before used.

 ### Initialize before use
-`Flagger` relies on `FlaggerConfiguration` to work properly.
-To get it `Flagger` makes an http call to Airship server.
+`Flagger` makes an http call to Airship server to get `FlaggerConfiguration`.
 This fact imposes the restrictions on your application, since now your application has to rely on how fast `Flagger` makes this http call.
 No worries, Airship uses CDN to make initialization as fast as possible.